Rinnegatamante/NZP-Reboot/README.md

 # NZ:P Reboot
-A faithful recreation of Call of Duty Zombies for the PC and PlayStation Portable.
+A faithful recreation of Call of Duty Zombies for the PC, Nintendo Switch, PlayStation Vita and PlayStation Portable.
 Powered by Quake and coffee.

 <hr>